COVID-19: 1115 Waiver Demonstrations

 Application Template for New Section 1115 Demonstrations

-States have the option of using an firstname.lastname@example.org develop their own applications.
+States have the option of using an interim template to develop their own applications.
+States are also encouraged to use the accompanying budget neutrality template to develop their own applications.
 States are also encouraged to use the accompanying in developing their applications.
 States may either download and complete the template, or simply use it as guide as they develop the application.
-States may submit completed applications to
+States may submit completed applications to firstname.lastname@example.org.

 Application Template for Extending Section 1115 Demonstrations – Fast Track Reviews

 CMS established a new “fast track” process for reviewing proposals from states to extend established Medicaid and Children's Health Insurance Program (CHIP) 1115 demonstrations that reauthorize longstanding policies with proven program outcomes.
 States that want to be considered for the fast track process must use the streamlined extension application for the 1115 extension pathway it is requesting to be extended under.